Eligibility for the Regional Infrastructure Fund

 The aim of the Regional Infrastructure Fund (RIF) is to help rebuild New Zealand’s economy by investing in new and existing infrastructure projects that boost regional growth, resilience, and productivity.

-Applicants should review this information carefully.
+Please review this information carefully.
 Questions can be directed to regional Kānoa – RD advisors.

 Contact us